MartinaVojtkova/GeneFluxPipeline/README.md

 # Gene Flux Analysis Pipeline

 ## Introduction
 This pipeline was designed to analyse the gene synteny and gene flux of core and accessory genes in bacteria.
 The input genomes are automatically annotated.
 Next, pan-genome analysis is performed, which serves as a base for gene selection.
 Selected sample of core and accessory genes is then subject to gene synteny analysis.
 The k-mer hamming distance, flank identity index  and average nucleotide identity matrices are calculated.
 Whole genome distances/similarities are determined.
-Distance differences between whole-genomes, target genes and their flanking environments are then analyzed using Procrustes Analysis.
+Distance differences between whole-genomes, target genes and their flanking environments are then analyzed using Procrustes Analysis and Mantel Test.

 ![Pipeline (2)](https://github.com/MartinaVojtkova/GeneFluxPipeline/assets/101507399/f6bffe38-e6a9-4289-ad55-659f794bc7f4)